dclab-skku/dclab-skku.github.io/docs/_members/jaegon_kim.md

 github: jaegon
 ---

-He graduated from Sungkyunkwan University's Distributed Computing Lab with a master's degree and is currently pursuing a PhD.
+He (김재곤) graduated from Sungkyunkwan University's Distributed Computing Lab with a master's degree and is currently pursuing a PhD.
 He is currently conducting research on virtualization, cloud, and 5G networks at Samsung Electronics Networks.